cdoublev/css/doc/parse/README.md

 See the full list of [the CSS parser entry points](entry-points.md).

 The entry points should not be called on an intermediate parsing step, ie. *parse a rule* and *parse a declaration* cannot receive an object that would result from another entry point, but only a string provided to an interface.
-Furthermore, whereas the entry points for a list of rules, a list of declarations, and a style block's content, do nothing more than the corresponding *consume* algorithms, *parse a declaration* and *parse a rule* return syntax errors when a property name cannot be found and when the input has zero or more than one rule, respectively.
+Furthermore, whereas the entry points for a list of rules, a list of declarations, and a style block's content, do nothing more than the corresponding *consume* algorithms, *parse a rule* and *parse a declaration* return syntax errors when the input has zero or more than one rule and when a property name cannot be found, respectively.

 Actually, all the above entry points can be wrapped in a corresponding *parse a CSS* function completing the procedure with the recursive parsing of the consumed contents according to the context and the corresponding grammar.